Refrigerator Stopped Working No Light

 If everything looks normal but the cooling performance is poor, there are a number of things you can check for and possibly remedy yourself.
 For these, consult your owner’s manual.

 Regardless of the problem, you can greatly forestall food thawing and spoilage by opening the doors as little as possible.
 Every second with the doors open raises the temperature in the fridge and freezer compartments.

-Note: anytime time the fridge break down you need to consult technician
+Note: Anytime time the fridge breaks down, you need to consult a technician